jorgesaw/robotkmarket/README.md

 # kmarket
-Django project for full CRUD
+Django project for full CRUD for SHOP BURGER